khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 | Information alert | To provide supplemental information to the user in regards to the action they are about to take. |
 | Tip alert | To educate the user about new or unused features, and other useful information. |
 | Success alert | To reaffirm to the user that a prior action they have taken, often in a different location within the application, has been accepted by the system. |

+### Dismissal
+Alerts may contain a dismiss action, as well as an additional action button, depending on the use case.

+#### Dismissible alerts
+Dismissible alerts can be removed by the user and can reappear if an action or system event reproduces the alert.

+Use dismissible alerts when the user's task is not blocked if they do not take action.

+* The user dismisses a system-generated alert notifying them their .gitlab-ci.yml config file has an issue.
+Alert reappears the next time the config problem stops a process from running.

+#### Non-dismissible alerts
+Non-dismissible alerts can only be removed after a system condition is met.

+Use non-dismissible alerts when the user is prevented from completing a task until a system-condition is met.

+* The user encounters an alert notifying them their license has expired.
+The alert is only removed when they have uploaded a new license in the admin area.

 ### When to use alerts